Bluedot-Innovation/documentation/docs/integrations/Mobivity.md

 Mobivity Integration
 ====================

-Take your Curbside & Pickup experience to the next level with Mobivity’s leading message marketing platform and Bluedot’s best-in-class customer arrival technology.
+Take your Curbside & Pickup experience to the next level with Mobivity’s leading message marketing platform and Rezolve’s best-in-class customer arrival technology.

 Send a personalized SMS to your customers to collect their curbside pickup orders with a link to our pre-built web app _Now Ready__,_ to let a store know when they’re on their way and when they’ve arrived.